Get Oracle Negotiation Insights Delivered

 Quarter-end deadlines, "prices increase next month," discount expirations.
 Designed to compress your decision timeline and bypass internal governance.

-Senior Oracle executives contacting your C-suite to "align strategically" β often designed to bypass procurement and create top-down pressure to close.
+Senior Oracle executives contacting your C-suite to "align strategically."
+Designed to bypass procurement and create top-down pressure to close.

 This is Oracle's most frequently deployed tactic and the one that causes the greatest damage to unprepared buyers.
-The pattern is consistent: Oracle presents a discount or deal structure that allegedly expires at the end of the current quarter, creating pressure to sign before the customer has completed due diligence, obtained competitive benchmarks, or secured internal approvals.
+Oracle presents a discount or deal structure that allegedly expires at the end of the current quarter, creating pressure to sign before the customer has completed due diligence, obtained competitive benchmarks, or secured internal approvals.

 | Oracle's Claim | Commercial Reality | Recommended Response |